Audio-Language Models for Audio-Centric Tasks: A Systematic Survey: Representation Pre-training

 Another line of research aims to address the inherent shortcomings of the vanilla CLAP.
 The experiments of ACBA \cite{wu2023ACBA} show that CLAP has limited understanding of natural language, especially regarding the order or concurrent arrangement of sound events.
 It suggests modifying the original pre-training dataset to provide more audio-language pairs about ordering.
 COMPA \cite{ghosh2024compa} addresses the issue that current benchmarks cannot measure the lack of combinatorial reasoning in models and proposes contrastive training with composition-aware hard negatives and a modular contrastive loss to improve combinatorial reasoning capabilities.
 MGA-CLAP \cite{li2024MGACLAP} tackles the problem of different granularities between modalities by adopting a shared codebook, designing a locality-aware block and a hard-negative guided loss to achieve fine-grained alignment.
+T-CLAP \cite{yuan2024tclap} identifies its weakness in capturing temporal information and introduces a temporal-contrastive loss, using LLM-generated ordered and misordered captions to learn the sequence of sound events.

-Additionally, MusCALL \cite{manco2022contrastive} conducts pre-training research in professional fields such as music and performs excellently in related tasks.
+Additionally, research has also been conducted in specialized fields like music, with works such as MusCALL \cite{manco2022contrastive} achieving excellent performance on relevant tasks.